2023 Most Popular Linguistics & Literature Master's Degree Schools in Massachusetts

 Full Linguistics & Comparative Literature at Harvard University Report

-The in-demand master’s degree programs at Boston University helped the school earn the #3 place on this year’s ranking of the most popular linguistics and comparative literature schools in Massachusetts.
-Boston U is a fairly large private not-for-profit school located in the large city of Boston.
+A rank of #3 on this year’s list means Boston University is a great place for linguistics and comparative literature students working on their master’s degree.
+Boston U is a very large private not-for-profit school located in the large city of Boston.

 Women make up 73% of the comparative literature majors at the school.